sek034/Predicting-Minutes-Taken-for-Different-Recipes/README.md

 ---
 To improve the final model, we incorporated two new features: **text length** feature and **TF-IDF** analysis feature.

+### Feature Engineering:
-**Feature Engineering**: Our final model incorporated two new features.
+Our final model incorporated two new features.

 - First of all, we created a `steps_length` column by calculating the length of the text in the `steps` column, which can be a proxy for recipe complexity.
 We assumed that the longer texts describing the steps required for a reicipe, the more detailed or complex preparation processes it may indicate, potentially leading to longer cooking times.